Don’t Do These 10 Things When Dealing With Reactivity

-All leaders will deal with reactivity at one point or another.
+September 26, 2016—All leaders will deal with reactivity at one point or another.
 It can be caused by a proposed change from the leader, it may be the result of direct and necessary action taken by the leader, or, it can come out of the blue.
 Leaders of necessity will have to deal with reactivity, but here are ten things NOT to do when reactivity makes its appearance:

 2. Maintain an unreasonable faith in reasonableness.
 Persons caught in the grips reactivity are immune to data, or reasonableness.
 They are operating out of perceived threat, so their instincts have taken over the rational part of their brain.
 Allow time for the feeling of threat to pass before attempting a meeting of minds.
 There will be those who refuse to be reasonable for a number of reasons.
 The rules are different when dealing with those who refuse to reason.

 3. Question or ascribe motive to poor behavior.
 Because reactivity is a product of by-passing cognition it’s not helpful to question people’s motives.
 They are, literally, not in their right mind.
-Realize that people in acting out their reactivity are not at their best and are not acting out of principled thinking.
+Realize that the people acting out are not at their best and are not acting out of principled thinking.
 Most likely, persons caught in the grip of reactivity don’t know why they are acting the way they are.

 4. Take it personally.
 Ninety-eight percent of the time, the reactivity that comes your way is not about you, even when it feels like it.
 Occupying the leader position means you’re the point person for reactivity, it comes with the job.
 Some reactivity will be projection of other people’s issues, perceptions, or unresolved conflicts.
 Some will come your way just because it’s convenient to dump it on your desk.
 Some will come to your just because people are feeling powerless and need someone to “do something” about it.

 5. Make it personal.
 Being on the receiving end of reactivity comes with the job.
 Often you’ll be surprised at who vents frustration on you.
 Others will engage in a pattern of reactivity with you as the focus.
 Either way, focusing on the emotional process (people’s functioning in the system) rather than focusing on the person, or personality, will help you get to the cause behind the reactivity.
-Personal attacks not withstanding, leaders do well not to take systemic problems worse by making it personal.
+Personal attacks not withstanding, leaders do well not to make systemic problems worse by making it personal.

 6. Neglect to assess your part of it.
 There are fives sides to every story, and three you’ll never find out about.
 There will be occasions when the reactivity (and accusations) leveled at you will, to some degree, actually be “about you.”
-Our tendency will be to deny culpability, deflect blame, made excuses, avoid the discomfort of the situation, or simply convince ourselves we are not part of the problem.
+Our tendency will be to deny culpability, deflect blame, make excuses, avoid the discomfort of the situation, or simply convince ourselves we are not part of the problem.
 Mature and effective leaders have capacity to self-assess honestly their roles in systemic problems, and they are able to sincerely apologize and work at doing better.

 7. Forget to breath.
 When faced with reactivity we experience threat, and the biological response to it (fight or flight).
 Give your brain the oxygen it needs to think and reason–it’s your most important resource in the midst of reactivity.
 So, breathe!